Anthropology 189-01 Sex: An Anthropological Perspective

 Both in terms of male/female bodily sexes and in terms of sexual play, sex has been a central concern to anthropologists since the very founding of the discipline in the late 19th century.
 This course analyzes the various aspects of sex from the perspective of all of the four subfields of anthropology: archaeology, biological anthropology, sociocultural anthropology, and linguistic anthropology.
 This includes sexual morphology and behavior; constructions of sex and gender; gendered violence, power, and language; and kinship and mating.

-Course readings will draw broadly from both historical and contemporary work within the broad discipline of anthropology, with emphasis on research conducted by faculty in the Department of Anthropology at Yale University.
+Course readings will draw broadly from both historical and contemporary work within the broad discipline of anthropology, with emphasis on research conducted by faculty in the Department of Anthropology at UC Berkeley.

 Course Requirements and Prerequisites: